nicholaswmin/fsm/README.md

 > note: you parse on your own class `Turnstile.parse(json)`, instead of the
 > parent `FSM.parse(json)`.

-Beyond a certain point, you'd want to be subclassing anyway.[^3]

 If your class is already a `ChildClass`, consider using a [`Mixin`][mixin].